wes-turner/determined/docs/training/hyperparameter/configure-hp-ranges.rst

 -  ``categorical``: a variable that can take on a value within a specified set of discrete values.
    The values themselves can be of any type.

-The :ref:`experiment configuration reference <experiment-configuration_hyperparameters>` details
-these data types and their associated options.
+The :ref:`experiment configuration reference <experiment-configuration-hyperparameters>` details these data types and their associated options.